 On 23 September 1972, only 9 years after its foundation, UP GeogSoc, along with several other student organizations at UP during that period, was forced to suspend its activities due to the declaration of Martial Law and the subsequent ban on student organizations.
 While at this time UP GeogSoc was officially an inactive organization, it continued to operate clandestinely.
 UP GeogSoc continued to accept new members, although membership became exclusive to Geography undergraduate students.
 Activities and events were severely limited to the point that the organization was functionally inoperative.
 Renato L. Cerdeña, Emerson M. Lorenzo, and Jose Palacio Jr. served as the figureheads of the organization as well as the Geography undergraduate students during this difficult period.

-UP GeogSoc was revived and its activities resumed on 03 February 1980 after 8 years of inactivity under the leadership of Darlene Occeña-Gutierrez, who became the organization’s fifth president from 1980 to 1983.
+UP GeogSoc was revived and its activities resumed on 03 February 1980 after 8 years of inactivity under the leadership of Darlene Occeña-Gutierrez, who became the organization’s sixth president from 1980 to 1983.
 She received guidance and mentorship from Liberty C. Tabigne, the organization's second president and a faculty member of the Geography department at that time.
 Liberty Tabigne also assumed the role of adviser for UP GeogSoc from 1980 to 1984, after which, Dr. Telesforo W. Luna, Jr. returned for his second stint as adviser from 1984 to 1995 while concurrently serving as the chairperson of the UP Department of Geography during those years.
 Dr. Luna’s role as the adviser stands as the longest in the organization's history, spanning 17 years in two separate periods.

 On 26 October 1983, the College of Arts and Sciences was divided into three separate colleges - the College of Arts and Letters (CAL), College of Social Sciences and Philosophy (CSSP), and College of Science (CS).
 This division, mandated by Administrative Order No. 170 from the UP Board of Regents, resulted in the split of the Department of Geology and Geography, with the Geology section becoming the National Institute of Geological Sciences under the College of Science, and the Geography section becoming a distinct department under CSSP.
 UP GeogSoc continued its programs and expanded its membership under the newly created Department of Geography, and since then has been based in CSSP.